 It was early December 2018 and I had just received my new passport, and I was itching to get my first stamp on that first, clean page.
-My boys and I planned to drive up to Johannesburg for the December holidays so that they can spend some time with their father, while I spent some quality time with my boyfriend.
-So when D suggested a mini road trip to eSwatini, previously known as Swaziland, I jumped at the chance.
+My boys and I planned to drive up to Johannesburg for the December holidays so that they can spend some time with their father.
+When a friend suggested a mini road trip to eSwatini, previously known as Swaziland, I jumped at the chance.
 Not just to get my first stamp, but more importantly, to explore a new country.
-D is from eSwatini and has lots of friends and family there, so I was keen for an authentic experience.

 The reason why Ngwenya Glass is so special is that only recycled glass is used and that each and every piece is totally handmade and mouth blown.
 People from all over eSwatini collect bottles and are paid per kilo for clean glass.
 There is also a shop where you can buy the finished products – and they sell everything from stemware to ornaments.
 They make great gifts for the folks back home.

-The next day, D took me on some sightseeing, we checked out Swazi Candles, some markets, the King Sobhuza II Memorial and visited the Nkonyeni Golf Estate for lunch.
+The next day we went sightseeing, and checked out Swazi Candles, some markets, the King Sobhuza II Memorial and visited the Nkonyeni Golf Estate for lunch.

 The King Sobhuza II Memorial had some awesome cars and photographs of the King’s life.